-You can use the reset button located on the front of your device to reset all settings to their factory defaults.
+You can use the Wireless On/Off button and the WPS Dome on top of your router to reset all settings to their factory defaults.
 This is called a hard reset.
-To perform a hard reset, push and hold the reset button for three seconds.
-Your device will return to the factory configuration settings shown in the table below.
+To perform a hard reset, push and hold the Wireless On/Off button and WPS Dome simultaneously for 6 seconds.
+Your router will return to the factory configuration settings that are shown in the table below.
+NOTE TO REVIEWERS: IS THIS THE FAVORED METHOD FOR FACTORY RESET?